Ranking the 10 Best Anchormen in Football History

 Some of the greatest anchormen in football history were known for their leadership, tackling ability, and determination to win the ball at any cost.
-They were also excellent passers of the ball and facilitated their team’s attacks from deep by combining with their other midfielders.
+They were also excellent ball passers and facilitated their team’s attacks from deep by combining with their other midfielders.
+So, let’s take a look at the top 10 greatest anchormen in football history.

 10. Xabi Alonso